SQream/sqream_docs/guides/operations/setup/installing_monit.rst

       $ sudo systemctl status monit

 5. If all good, enable the Monit service to start on boot:

+**Comment - if what is good?**

    .. code-block:: console